UTokyo-FieldPhenomics-Lab/GrainCountingP2PNet/README.md

     --result_path "./data/20220207_17_Y_a_v03_h02_results.png"
 ```

-if will print the DataFrame results in console and result image:
+It will print the DataFrame results in console and result image:

 ```
              x           y     score cls